kaus2004/AmbiChat/README.md

 header
 We use the header to display or logo and we also present a contact us button to students who access our site if they wish to have more information about a particular event or general purposes.

+EVENTS
+ Event section of the project tells you about a lot of events near you.
+ There are a lot of types of events aroud you like concerts and standup comdey shows This will provide people with all kinds of required details like dates, time, etc.
+ These will helpn the people to relax and enjoy a lesiure time.

+ Main Page
+ The main page is designed in such a way that that it will tell you first about our AmbiChat There will also be a tagline Spaces inside matter Also you'll see a optimistic and amazing video reklated to tech And at Last about company about innovation and technology.